TheRedGuy/RRG/README.md

 Usage
 -----
 Copy/paste this script in the directory of your lab or project.
+`ruby RRG.rb -h` will show you the help.
-It expects in the same directory 2 files:
+If you don't expicitly specify the title, content and output files, the script expects you to have in the same directory 2 files:

 1. `Title.tex` which is the title page of your report.
 2. `README.md` which is the contets of your report.

 In this repo you'll fine examples of both files.
 Feel free to use them as templates.
 Also, you can find the resulting PDF that this script generated.

-Note that the filenames are hard-coded in the script.
-If you want to change them, feel free to do so, it shoudn't be too difficult.
+If you want to change some default behaviour, you can use the following flags and arguments:

+- `(-h | -help   | --help)`                 to show the help.
+- `(-t | -title  | --title)  path/to/file`  to specify the title file (`.tex` format).
+- `(-o | -output | --output) path/to/file`  to specify the output file (must end in `.pdf`).
+- any other argument will be treated as input file (must be of `.md` format).

 Once you have everything you need, just run the script:
 ```sh